Michigan Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Free.
 Simple.
 Secure.

-The average monthly cost for minimum coverage auto insurance in Michigan is $75.
-For those seeking affordable options, checking out the cheapest car insurance in Michigan could be beneficial.
+The average monthly cost of minimum coverage auto insurance is $69.
+Choosing the cheapest car insurance in Michigan could benefit those seeking affordable options.

 Why Trust MoneyGeek?
-MoneyGeek analyzed data from Quadrant Information Services and the Michigan Department of Insurance to give you the most accurate cost data for a range of Michigan drivers.
+We analyzed data from Quadrant Information Services and the Michigan Department of Insurance to get the most accurate cost data for various Michigan drivers.

 recency icon